 Colored crinoline #Fashion#colored crinoline Updated Oct 12 2015 (Posted Jul 15 2009) Ariel arielmstallings Photo by Moz Foto I've featured a fair amount of colored crinoline on Offbeat Bride, but here are a few of my very favorites… Photo by Thorson Photography Photo by Andrew Thomas Lee Photo by Jessica Watson Photo by Flickr user claritygunther Photo by Leah Rule Photo by Christina Berkshire You can see SO many more gorgeous photos in our colored crinoline archive!
-Ariel Author of three editions of the Offbeat Bride book and the forthcoming From Shitshow To Afterglow, Ariel acts as the publisher of all the Offbeat Empire websites.
+Ariel Author of three editions of the Offbeat Bride book and the brand-new From Shitshow To Afterglow, Ariel Meadow Stallings acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
-She writes weekly essays for her new publication, The Afterglow.
+To follow her latest work, join join The Afterglow, for exclusive access to essays, videos, online courses, and more.
 PREVIOUS Emily & Ian's tattooed rocker wedding by candlelight NEXT Sheva & Jared's dark, elegant wedding with a twist of tacky Halloween fun Show/Hide comments [ 23 ] those shoes are pretty glorious as well Reply Wow!
 It almost looks like a set of fireworks under there with all the sharp angles and colors.
 Very cool. 🙂 Reply Thanks Grace!
 And thanks Ariel for the post!
 Grace, the shoes are from Filene's Basement, on sale.
 I think I saw them also at DSW.
 They are suprisingly comfortable.
 I had these really expensive rock star shoes that I had bought as my splurge, and then they were too uncomfortable to wear, so I ran out and got these, and I've worn them 4 times since! just goes to show..and I still haven't worn the expensive ones.
 Reply Thanks Sara!
 I was very much inspired by all the amazing brides on OBB.
 Reply wow Jessica!
 That's an amazing crinoline.
 Care to share some details or maybe even a tutorial? xo Reply That's so hot.
 Reply Woohoo!
 Yes!
 More crinoline!
 Reply So.
 Freakin.
 Awesome.
 Reply Very unique…I likes!
 Reply Thanks!
 I thought I posted a comment that said how we made it but it's disappeared.
 If it doesn't post I'll write again.
 Reply I'm not seeing a comment about how you made it anywhere in our commenting system — so it didn't come through on our end!
 Repost?
 Reply Sorry Ariel, I'm a bit of a tech-idiot.
 I may not have posted correctly.
 In response to Kathleen's question about the bottom of the dress, first we tried to make a tutu from scratch to go under the dress, but my friend and are not well versed enough in sewing to do that, and we thought it would be too poofy, so in the end we sewed multi colored strips of tulle with varying degrees of thickness to the last two levels of the already existing petticoat.
 This worked out great!
 Biggest tip is to leave the strips extra long and then cut the length to your taste at the end.
 I think my friend my start a 'add color to your petticoat' side business if you want more details email me.
 However, she is a beginner in sewing, so I think if you take the picture I posted on Flickr of the dress hanging in the window to anyone who can sew, they can download patterns and figure it out just like we did!
 Also, I loved what the bride a few days ago said she did with her David's bridal dress, if I were doing this again I'd get a simple and inexpensive circle skirt white dress from anywhere, shorten it, and then build the bottom.
 Ariel, you are amazing for bringing this community together and for all your help.
 I can't wait for Offbeat Mama!
 Congratulations.
 Reply Thanks for the info.
 You looked absolutely gorgeous and your wedding looked fabulous. xo Reply So hot, I love it!
 The detailing on the dress is amazing too.
 Reply Absolutely love it!
 Beautiful.
 Reply FANTASTIC! it is so very very very cool!
 Reply Soooooo Gorge-I'd love to give it a go on my bargainous bridesmaids dresses that I've just bought!x Reply […] already gotten the full scoop on OBT member Jess' fabulous colored crinoline wedding dress, now get the entire scoop on the wedding […] Reply Got an orange crinoline that is amazing.
 Could not decide btw the dark red or orange.
 Orange looks great with the "cream" tones in my dress.
 PettiskritStyle.com has bright colors in the crinis Reply I'd love to see it!
 Reply Love this!!
 Reply Hi!
 I'm SO excited for my short dress and crinoline.
 Do you have any favorite online crinoline vendors?
 Reply http://offbeatbride.com/wedding-petticoats Reply Join the conversation Cancel ReplyYour email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.